What do you want to learn?

 Ideally, inventory should not sit in a fulfillment center for more than a month, or the merchant may be stuck paying high warehousing fees.
 However, sellers should proactively send more inventory to their fulfillment centers to make sure there is always enough product on hand prior to shipment.

-The role of a warehouse is to store products, whereas the role of a fulfillment center is to efficiently meet customer expectations around shipping.
-This is made possible when retailers store inventory in fulfillment centers located near their customers, to reduce distance traveled and time in transit.
+The role of a warehouse or an on-demand warehousing solution is to store products, whereas the role of a fulfillment center is to efficiently meet customer expectations around shipping.
+This is made possible when retailers store inventory in fulfillment centers located near their customers, to reduce shipping costs, time in transit, and shipping zones.

 Unlike warehouses that are more static or inactive, a fulfillment center has continuous movement and is a much more complex operation.
 A 3PL provides a variety of order fulfillment services in a fulfillment center, including: